GuyAttia/sensitive_motion_detection/README.md

 # Sensitive Motion Detection
-This is the final project of the Computer-Vision class
+This is the final project of the Computer-Vision course

 ## Architecture
 ![Pipeline Architecture](Pipeline%20Architecture.png)